HeyKodaAI/koda/README.md

 - Task assignment with status tracking and per-agent budgets
 - All communication flows through Koda — no unsupervised agent-to-agent chatter
 - Agent lifecycle: Create → Active → Idle → Sleep → Wake → Retire

+### 🧬 Self-Evolution Engine

+Koda's most unique capability — she can read, modify, and extend her own codebase at runtime.

+- **Terminal Access** — Full shell execution with output capture, timeout protection, and dangerous command blocking
+- **Code Introspection** — Read any of her own source modules, explore her codebase structure
+- **Self-Modification** — Write new tool modules or modify existing ones, with automatic backup and syntax validation before every write
+- **Runtime Registration** — Hot-load new tools without restarting.
+Create a capability and use it in the same conversation
+- **Auto-Restart** — Trigger uvicorn reload for deep changes (frontend auto-reconnects)
+- **Hardware Integration** — Detect connected USB devices, webcams, and audio hardware.
+Install Python packages on the fly.
+Write her own integration code for new peripherals
+- **Safety Guardrails** — All code paths validated to stay within the source directory.
+CRITICAL risk tier on writes and restarts requires explicit user approval.
+Automatic backups before every modification.
+Protected module warnings for core files

+*Example: "Hey Koda, I plugged in a USB camera.
+Can you use it?"* → Koda detects the hardware, reads her own code patterns, writes an OpenCV-based camera tool, installs the dependency, registers the tool, and captures an image — all autonomously.

 ### 🎯 Command Center